srvcsc/java-cp-templates/README.md

-this repo contains my all code templates used in competitive programming
+this repo contains my java code templates that i use in competitive programming